FEYoung/DataScience/README.md

 Project 1

-Comparison of exponential density function and a sample population of 40 randomly generated exponentials
+Comparison of exponential density function and a sample population of 40 randomly generated exponentials using the Central Limit Theorem and Law of Large Numbers (aka running mean).